Sveino/Inst4CIM-KG/rdfs-improved/README.md

 We delete `cim:ApparentPower.value` because the actual DatatypeProperty `cim:ACDCConverter.baseS` now carries a number (`xsd:float`).
 Please note that some classes have actual DatatypeProperties named `.value`.
-We keep those, although in some cases the domain class doesn't have any more data so we could skip it, eg:
+We keep those, although in some cases the domain class doesn't have any more fields so we could skip it, eg:
 ```ttl
 cim:ActivePowerLimit.value a owl:DatatypeProperty, owl:FunctionalProperty ;
   rdfs:label "value"@en ;